top of page

 Why Do Dogs Enjoy Working for Their Food?

-Contrafreeloading was first discovered in a study with rats.
-Researchers observed that the animals preferred pressing a lever to receive food rather than simply eating from a bowl.
-Later studies confirmed this behavior in birds, primates, and dogs.
+Contrafreeloading was first observed in a study with rats.
+Researchers found that the animals preferred to press a lever to obtain food rather than simply eating it from a bowl.
+This behavior was later documented in birds, primates—and dogs.

 A stray dog eats food scraps.